TheJgod/news-classification-demo/Readme.md

 # News Classification Demo

-This repository demonstrates using the OpenAI ChatGPT API to build a simple classification application.
+This repository demonstrates using the BAAI/bge-reranker-v2-gemma and OpenAI ChatGPT API to build a classification application.

 ## Prerequisites
 - **Python**: Version 3.12.8